BRECON FESTIVAL BALLET WELCOMES YOU

 WE NEED YOUR SUPPORT

-We are doing our best to keep Brecon Festival Ballet going at this time, for the benefit of you, our audience, for the local community – especially the children that gained so much from being involved last year – and for the professional dancers and musicians that have lost all of their work and income due to the pandemic.
+Despite the challenges thrown up by Covid, we continue working hard to keep Brecon Festival Ballet going; for the benefit of you, our audience, for the local community – especially the children that gain so much from being involved – and for the highly skilled professional dancers and musicians that lost 18 months of work and income due to the pandemic.

 Please support us if you can.

-You can donate online by clicking the button below.
-Alternatively, cheques (payable to Brecon Festival Ballet) can be sent to BFB Ltd, 6 Fronwen Terrace, Cradoc Road, Brecon LD3 9HB
+Alternatively, cheques (payable to Brecon Festival Ballet) can be sent to

 THANK YOU TO OUR SPONSORS